 The Family Division began in July 1998 as a pilot project designed to:

-The Superior Court Family Division is comprised of three Superior Court Judges.
+The Superior Court Family Division is comprised of four Superior Court Judges.
 Judges rotate in and out of the division.
 The Family Division also uses Judicial Officers.
 By definition, Judicial Officers are part time magistrates who are designated as Superior Court of Fulton County judges in the Family Division to supplement the hearing schedule of Family Division Judges.
 They are attorneys who possess specific skill, aptitude and adeptness at handling complex domestic law issues.
 The role of the Judicial Officer is critical to case management.

 The Superior Court Family Division uses Status Conferences to help parties resolve legal issues and possibly reach settlements prior to trial.
 There are 30-day, 60-day, and 120-day status conferences within the Family Division.
 During status conferences, parties meet with Judicial Officers or the Court to check jurisdiction and discuss issues in dispute and methods to resolve those issues.
 Discovery obligations are also reviewed and questions regarding temporary financial arrangements, possession of marital home, and child custody are discussed.
 During status conferences parties may also attempt mediation to resolve issues.View a video clip of a 30-Day Status Conference